repaygithub/cactus/docs/Tutorials/Responsive Web Design.md

 In this tutorial, we've learned how to:
 - generate a new UI application using `@repay/create-ui`
-- add a new route using React Router and hook it up to a link in the `MenuBar`.
+- add a new route using React Router and hook it up to a link in the `MenuBar`
 - use the `Grid` component to implement a responsive page design

 It's important to consider website responsiveness as more and more users are turning to their smartphones and tablets to browse the web.
 A user's experience should be no more difficult when using a mobile device than it is using a desktop.
 Elements within a given page should be laid out differently on mobile to account for the limited screen space in order to give your users the best possible experience.